YosafatGA/Data-visualization-project/README.md

 ## Notebook
 1. Download all the files
 2. You can run it locally or using Google Collab.
-For Google Collab,  you need to upload the dataset and assets folder first.
+For Google Collab,  you need to upload the dataset first.

 ## Dashboard
 1. To run the dashboard, make sure to download all the files and run the notebook first.